-- Organizes all aspects of the class's reunion, with input from the class president and the assistance of her reunion committee. - Attends the Reunion Planning Workshop 8 months prior to Reunion. - Appoints the various committee chairs, outlines their duties and responsibilities, consults with them frequently, follows up on plans, and makes deadlines clear. - Serves as the primary contact with the Alumnae Association.
+- Organizes all aspects of the class's reunion, with input from the class president and the assistance of their reunion committee. - Attends a reunion-planning workshop eight months prior to Reunion. - Appoints the various committee chairs, outlines their duties and responsibilities, consults with them frequently, follows up on plans and makes deadlines clear. - Serves as the primary contact with the Alumnae Association.
 (If there are co-chairs, one person is selected as a designated "primary" contact.)
 Both co-chairs will receive all communications. - Keeps in touch with the Alumnae Association staff member who works directly with reunions.
-Forwards questions and communications from the committee to the Association. - Writes or co-writes two reunion class letters-due in October and January-and sends all pieces of the mailing in one batch to the Alumnae Association. - Keeps class president informed of progress, problems, and mailings. - Develops the reunion budget by collecting estimates of reunion expenses from various reunion committee chairs and working with the class treasurer. - Authorizes expenditures related to Reunion and gives bills to class treasurer for payment. - Completes and returns all forms provided by the Alumnae Association.

-- Attends the meeting of class presidents and reunion chairs during the reunion weekend (date and time will be announced in a reunion planning memo). - Following Reunion, completes an evaluation for the Alumnae Association and organizes the files, turning them over to the next elected or appointed reunion chair.
+Forwards questions and communications from the committee to the Association. - Writes or co-writes two reunion class letters due in October and January. - Keeps class president informed of progress, problems, and communications. - Develops the reunion budget by collecting estimates of reunion expenses from various reunion committee chairs and working with the class treasurer. - Authorizes expenditures related to Reunion and gives bills to class treasurer for payment. - Completes and returns all forms provided by the Association. - Attends the meeting of class presidents and reunion chairs during the reunion weekend (date and time will be announced in a reunion planning memo). - Following Reunion, completes an evaluation for the Association and organizes the files, turning them over to the next elected or appointed reunion chair.